Schools & Outreach Programme

 |10:30am||Arrival & refreshments|

 If you are unable to visit the college during an Open Day, we offer individual tours around the college, subject to availability.
-We ask for at least 48 hours’ notice if you would like a tour.
-Please email Emma, to book or for more details.
+Please email to book or for more details.
+We kindly ask that you contact the Outreach team with at least one week's notice.

-If you are a state school teacher in Surrey or Hampshire (excluding Southampton, Portsmouth, and the Isle of Wight) and would like to join the teachers' mailing list, please email Emma.
-Members of the teachers’ mailing list are sent details of upcoming events from around the University and from St Hilda’s College.
+If you are a state school teacher in Surrey or Hampshire (excluding Southampton, Portsmouth, and the Isle of Wight) and would like to join the teachers' mailing list, please email the Outreach team.
+Members of the teachers’ mailing list are sent details of upcoming events from around the University and from St Hilda’s College, including upcoming available dates to book school visits.